caot/sas7bdat/README.md

 1. Read only.
 No write support.
 2. Can't read compressed data.
-3. Can't read 64-bit data (I don't have any 64 bit sample data that isn't compressed so I can't implement this yet).

 I'm sure there are more issues that I haven't come across yet.
 Please let me know if you come across a data file that isn't supported and doesn't fall into